KirilAngelov/Ray-Tracer/README.md

 The vclib folder contains everything you need to run the project.
 No setup is required.

 # Building and running
-All ypu need to do is clone the repository and build amd run the solution.
+All you need to do is clone the repository and build and run the solution.
 Enjoy!